pivotal-cf/identity-sample-apps/README.md

  * `DELETE /todo/{id}` to delete a TODO item.
 Requires `todo.write` scope.

 To push the app, follow steps [1](#step-1) and [2](#step-2) of the previous section.

+Beginning with our Spring Boot 1.5 version of the identity sample applications, you may also bind the Resource Server to the Single Sign-On Service instead of providing the AUTH_SERVER value.

 ## Setting up Authcode Sample App to use Resource Server